AntArch/antarch.github.io/_posts/2015-03-22-Migrating-Research-Objects-From-DARTPortal-To-Leeds-Institutional-Repository.md

 For the past 18 months [Anthony Beck](http://orcid.org/0000-0002-2991-811X) has been working with [Graham Blyth](https://library.leeds.ac.uk/people/Graham-Blyth) and [Dave Harrison](http://www.engineering.leeds.ac.uk/people/computing/staff/d.g.harrison) to ingest the research objects in DARTPortal into the new Leeds Institutional Repository.
 There are loads of benefits including preservation in perpetuity^[which does not mean forever], better uptime and signficantly a DOI for each resource (at the lowest level of granularity).

 Graham Blyth has been leading the development of the institutional repository for Leeds University.
-The have developed a metadata schema (which although not as rich as the DART schema has much in common).
+They have developed a metadata schema (which although not as rich as the DART schema has much in common).
 They also share a common structuring approach to DART where *research objects* are grouped into *collections*.

 # Bulk Ingest system for the Leeds Repository